maizeismediocre/Cursed/README.md

 TO DO

-// TO DO set up the level segments with different enemies and obstacles

-// TO DO ADD TEMPORARY SPLASHSCREEN
-// ADD MUSIC and sound effects
+// replace all temp sprites with finished ones including the start screen, maybe leave the endscreen because it would be funny